StephanLuis/input-duration/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 Yes!
 It seems CRAZY in 2022 that there is not a native 'time only' input for HTML.  <br>No user input control for time that is not rendered independant of date or time of day.
 ChronlyHMS is for a value of time  as hours, minutes, seconds <b>only</b>! <br> Why is it difficult to 'code' a countdown timer?
 Why can't it be done with one control, look at google's timer and other coundown timers!
-Shouldn't a user be able to 'scientifically' specify a time?  <br>The closest input, type- time, with UX for hours to millisecs is pretty finicky, so I've simplified that!
+All use multiple inputs.
+Shouldn't a user be able to 'scientifically' specify a time with one control?  <br>The closest HTML5 input type- time when configured with UX for hours to millisecs is very finicky and rendered differently on Chrome and Safari <b>and</b> mobile is different from laptop, so I've simplified that!

 <img src="readme/html.png" alt="drawing" width="60%"/>